 I think that’s the most important one because I think Stephen Covey has it right.
 That you can be efficient with things but you can’t be efficient with people.
 And the only way to make connections with somebody else where they feel truly understood, you have to slow down and you have to take time and you have to invest into that relationship.
 And unfortunately, many of us are just traveling too fast and we got these phones and all these things that distract us that when we, even when we are with somebody and sometimes it’s the people we say are most important to us, we’re really not there.
 We’re there physically, but we’re really not present.

 For pros that might not realize who Stephen Covey is, people know him best for The 7 Habits of Highly Effective People, but his best book secretly is Speed of Trust, which goes really well with all of the things that you’re saying.
 So if you haven’t read that, that is super valuable.
 If you like what you’re hearing here, you want to dive in even deeper.

 Thankfully with the Blue Angels, the tradition is the leader’s always referred to as the boss.
 So for two years, I was known as the boss.
 In the fleet, my call sign was Elwood, which was a blues brothers thing that is a little embarrassing.
 But here we are.

 We talked briefly earlier about the lady pros community that we have this movement of women who are in the trades.
-Um, there are a lot of businesses here that are owned or either co owned by lady pro.
-So what advice do you have for these lady pros in our audience for establishing leadership trust with an all male or predominantly male team based off of those Five C’s that you just took us through?
+What advice do you have for these lady pros in our audience for establishing leadership trust with an all male or predominantly male team based off of those Five C’s that you just took us through?

 The 5 C’s are not gender specific, they work regardless.
 I think this is a great place to focus